lai-kevin/OrcaNet-Tuna/proxy/README.md

 Click on Pretty-print.
 This page shows the url, the number of bytes from client to server and the number of bytes from server to client

+You need to refresh the page each time you make a request to update the log data.

 Configure your device to the proxy

 Open your settings and set your IP to 127.0.0.1